ekoindia/openapi-spec/markdown/README.md

       - **secret-key-timestamp** (string / required) - The timestamp used to generate the secret-key
       - **request_hash** (string / required) - Hash of the concatenated values: secret_key_timestamp + utility_acc_no + amount + user_code (See Guide)

+#### Description

+> **What is BBPS?**
+> Bharat Bill Payment System (BBPS) is an RBI mandated system which offers integrated and interoperable bill payment services to customers across geographies with certainty, reliability, and safety of transactions.

+> **Workflow**
+> - Activate BBPS Bill Payment service for your agent using the Activate Service for Agent API and passing service code = 53.
+> - Fetch bill by calling the Get Operator Parameters API to get the required parameters for a particular biller/operator.
+> - Parameters name passed in the payment API should match exactly as param_name returned in the API.
+> - The parameter value entered by the user should be verified as per the param_type and regex returned.
+> - Just before calling the payment API, generate the secret-key-timestamp, secret-key, and request-hash.
+> - Make payment by calling this API with all the required parameters.

+> **Note:**
+> High Commission (Offline)  :
+> This allows API partners to send fetch bill and pay bill transactions via the new high commission channel, parallel to the existing instant channels.
+This only works for billers that have the high_commission channel available.
+The hc_channel is an optional parameter; you can pass its value as 1 to choose the high commissions channel.
+If not passed, the transaction will be processed through the "instant" channel.
+High commission transactions may take up to 6 hours to complete on the biller's side.

 ### 3. Fetch BBPS Bill API